appetitlang/appetit/docs/DEV_GUIDELINES.md

 #### Errors
 * Errors should include the full line of code where the error is triggered by a malformed line of code, not just that the execution failed.
 For instance, `writeln "Hello` should trigger an error with a line of code given the missing quotation marks.
 * Errors also need to be user friendly.
-It should be pointed as clear about what the problem is or might be.
+It should be pointed and clear about what the problem is or might be.
 A cryptic message like `buffer overflow` or `permissions on dir are 0655, not 0755` are not helpful for those who don't know what a buffer is or what Unix style permissions are.
 Remember that the user is a human first, not a programmer first.
 If you have something that might cause an error, write any messages accordingly including, where possible, a potential explanation.
-Always include the full line of code.
+Always include the full line of code and, where relevant, an example of a properly formed piece of code.

 #### Naming
 * We don't follow Go's preference for exceptionally short variable names.
 Variables have descriptive names.